 The Chainsmokers – Memories Do Not Open Tour

 After working with the Chainsmokers for their last show of 2016 at the Los Angeles Convention Center, Production Club was asked by Andrew (Drew) and Alex to design, produce, and direct the duo’s first 36-city arena tour across North America.
-Production Club created the Memories Do Not Open tour with Drew and Alex, collaborating both technically and artistically, bringing the overall vision to the stage.
+Production Club created the Memories Do Not Open tour with Drew and Alex, collaborating both technically and artistically, bringing the overall vision and concept of “unboxing” to the stage.

 The show was directed and scripted by Production Club creative director Mike8o8, working with Laura Marcin to choreograph Alex and Drew’s various dance sequences and movements across the ever-evolving dynamic stage.
 With the DJ performances, a live band, and theatrical skits, The Chainsmokers needed a stage that could be visually diverse with several literal moving parts.
 Everything from the V-thru video wall, automated risers, and lighting pods, were programmed to move in different formations to be in sync with the show’s choreography, skits, transitions, and guest performers.